Jasonette/Jasonpedia/README.md

 # What is this?
-99% of this repo is JSON.
+This repository is 99.9% JSON.
 And **THEY ARE ALL NATIVE iOS APPS**.
 When you play these JSON snippets on [Jasonette](https://www.jasonette.com/beta), they instantly turn into native apps.

 The basic gist is: Jasonette interprets the JSON markup into native iOS components.
 Just like how you use HTML to write a web page, you use JSON to write a native app.